Sari County: History

-After the 2006 National Census, Miandorud District was separated from the county in the establishment of Miandorud County.
-Additionally, Rudpey-ye Jonubi and Rudpey-ye Shomali Rural Districts were separated from the Central District in the formation of Rudpey District.
+In 2010, Miandorud District was separated from the county in the establishment of Miandorud County.
+In the same year, Rudpey-ye Jonubi and Rudpey-ye Shomali Rural Districts were separated from the Central District in the formation of Rudpey District.

-After the 2011 census, the village of Pain Hular was elevated to the status of a city.
+The village of Pain Hular was converted to a city in 2011.

-In 2013, Rudpey-ye Gharbi Rural District was created in Rudpey District, and Rudpey-ye Shomali Rural District was separated from it in the formation of Rudpey-ye Shomali District, which included the new Farahabad-e Jonubi Rural District.
+In 2012, Rudpey-ye Gharbi Rural District was created in Rudpey District, and Rudpey-ye Shomali Rural District was separated from it in the formation of Rudpey-ye Shomali District, which included the new Farahabad-e Jonubi Rural District.

-After the 2016 census, the villages of Akand and Farahabad were elevated to city status.
+The village of Farahabad was converted to a city in 2018, and the village of Akand became a city in 2020.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 490,830 in 132,919 households.
+At the time of the 2006 National Census, the county's population was 490,830 in 132,919 households.
 The following census in 2011 counted 478,370 people in 145,339 households.
 The 2016 census measured the population of the county as 504,298 in 165,467 households.

 Administrative divisions

-Map of Sari County (Green) and its Districts.

 Sari County's population history and administrative structure over three consecutive censuses are shown in the following table.